 Each time a fresh edition of a major tournament such as the Pakistan Super League comes around, there is anticipation and excitement among all those involved.
-For the owners of teams, it is centered around the performance of their teams and the possibility of glory.
+For the owners of teams, it is centred around the performance of their teams and the possibility of glory.
 For the captains of the teams, it is to see if their international stars and established players can pull their weight in a manner that benefits the teams.

 New Edition Of The League

 For the fans, however, and the millions of viewers who tune in from around the world, the major point of interest is to see, which new talent emerges to take its place in the cricketing firmament.
 In every edition of the tournament a different star is born, a player who goes from being unknown to a household name, or even a player on the fringes establishing himself as a force to reckon with.
 The 2020 edition of the Pakistan Super League will be no different, and here are some young guns to watch out for: